Gears

 In this blog post I’d like to look at these simple machines up close.
 I’ll explain how gears affect the properties of rotational motion and how the shape of their teeth is way more sophisticated than it may initially seem.

 Movement is important in this article so most of the visualizations are animated – you can play and pause them by clickingtapping on the button in their bottom left corner.
-By default the animations are enabled, but if you find them distracting, or you want to save power, you can globally pause all animations, just make sure to unpause them as needed.
+By default the animations are enabled, but if you find them distracting, or you want to save power, you can globally pause all animations, just make sure to unpause them as needed.disabled, but if you’d prefer to have things moving as you read you can globally unpause them and see all the objects in their rotating glory.

 Spinning